Date: September 18, 1880

 On June 24, 1881 thousands of people gathered in Maryville, Missouri to witness the execution of Albert and Charles Talbot, but at the last minute Governor Crittenden sent a telegram postponing the hanging until July 22.

 During that interval, Charles Talbott confessed to murdering his father.
 After he had gone to bed the night of September 18, he heard his mother crying for help.
 He came downstairs and found his father kicking his mother as she lay on the floor.
 Charles grabbed as shotgun and shot his father in the back.
-His father told the story about the assassin because he wanted to forgive and be forgiven, and because he wanted the public to think the national banks had hired an assassin to silence him.
+His father told the story about the assassin because, facing death, he wanted to forgive and be forgiven, and because he wanted the public to think the national banks had hired an assassin to silence him.

 The day before the hanging the Talbott’s issued another “confession.”
 Albert spoke this time.
 He claimed that it was Wilford Mitchell who murdered his father.
 Several years before Mitchell’s wife had been a patient in the Talbott house where the doctor was treating her for consumption.
 Dr. Talbott and Mrs. Mitchell had an argument and Talbott sent her home.
 She got a chill on the way home and died soon after.
 Mitchell had held a grudge and conspired with Wyatt to murder Dr. Talbott.